 We have compiled helpful information, hints, and tips about claiming unemployment benefits in Kentucky on this website and FAQs and our free guide.
 Learn more about unemployment benefits in Kentucky by reading below, checking out our Kentucky FAQs, and reading our free guide.

-Claim Unemployment Benefits in Kentucky
+Learn About Unemployment Benefits in Kentucky

 The applicant must be unemployed due to no fault of their own, and confirmation of this fact must be provided by their employer on their unemployment benefits claim.
 The applicant’s employer will be notified of the submitted application and will be asked to either attend the hearing or submit a formal testimony relaying why the applicant was terminated from his or her job.

-- Misconduct in the work place, or not following the rules and regulations set in place by the employer.
+- Misconduct in the workplace, or not following the rules and regulations set in place by the employer.

-- Illegal activity such as theft or sexual harassment within the work place.
+- Illegal activity such as theft or sexual harassment within the workplace.